onyxrev/arpeggiate/README.md

 Quite often in software you want to perform a series of steps towards an end result while gracefully handling error conditions.
 This is the goal of arpeggiate.
 With arpeggiate, you can define any number of steps to perform.
 Each step hands its state to the next step in a functional way using `{:ok, state}`.
 Error handlers can be defined for each step to facilitate cleanup or other such error-handling activities.
 Triggering the error state is as simple as returning an `{:error, state}` tuple.
 Error handlers are optional.
 Steps without error handlers will proceed to the next step regardless of their outcome.

+Generally you want to work with step state, but occasionally directly accessing the raw params as passed into the operation is useful.
+As such, steps may be either arity 1 `(state)` or, if you require access to the params in a step or error handler, arity 2 `(state, params)` is also supported.

 ## Schema

 Arpeggiate leverages many of the robust casting and validation features of the Ecto project to process each operation's input parameters.
 Arpeggiate's operation state is an `Ecto.Changeset`, which provides a familiar interface for changing the state and handling error messages.